- Blog

 nOps was built to make it simple and easy for engineers to report and optimize their AWS costs.
 It manages $2 billion in AWS spend for its customers and was recently named #1 in G2’s cloud cost management category.
 Features include:

-- Business Contexts: understand 100% of your AWS costs with dashboards, reports, container cost allocation, budgets & cost tracking, and more
+- Business Contexts: understand 100% of your AWS, multicloud & SaaS costs with dashboards, reports, integrations, container cost allocation, budgets, cost tracking, cost anomaly detection, forecasting and more

 - Compute Copilot: automatically optimizes your compute resources end-to-end, reducing waste at the container, node and pricing level with visibility down to the pod or container level